Waddle fan: Operation

 These fans moved at relatively low speeds, usually being driven by rope drives from a horizontal steam engine on the ground floor below the fan.
 They always had one single impeller and so to achieve the large air volumes required, they were of large diameter.
 Although made in a range of sizes, a common large-size fan was 40 ft in diameter.
-Using a single impeller was common for large ventilation fans, although some makers used a double sided impeller to give twice the airflow for a similar rotating mass.
-Waddle though always used a single-sided impeller with an overhung bearing at the rear face of the fan.
+Using a single impeller was common for large ventilation fans, although some makers used a double-sided impeller to give twice the airflow for a similar rotating mass.
+Waddle, though, always used a single-sided impeller with an overhung bearing at the rear face of the fan.
 This avoided having the bearings placed in the often damp airstream, simplifying maintenance.

 The first fans were of simple design.
 An 1890 fan at Morton Colliery, Derbyshire, had a shallow conical impeller of 40 ft diameter and 1 ft 6in width at the rim.
 The internal blades were of extremely curved form.
 Its construction is simple, of flat wrought iron plates, joined by rivets and angle iron.
-Working at 45rpm, the fan moved 70,000 cubic feet of air per minute.
-Within a few years, the aerodynamics of the impeller had developed so that their operating speed and efficiency had increased substantially.
+Working at 45 rpm, the fan moved 70,000 cubic feet of air per minute.
+Within a few years, the aerodynamics of the impeller had developed so that its operating speed and efficiency had increased substantially.
 An 1896 fan at Chanters Colliery, Tyldesley, Lancashire, was of the same overall dimensions and speed, but moved 150,000 cu ft / minute.
 The improvements of these later fans were the use of an outwardly flanged, curved évasée rim that gave smoother airflow at the rim and also straighter internal blades, for the higher speed fans.

 Later fans, after World War I, began to be driven by electric motors instead.
 These ran at higher speeds and so the large diameter fan was unsuitable, as its high linear air velocity at the rim led to turbulence and mechanical vibration.
 These fans began to be used as pairs of smaller fans (typically 17 ft) instead, although the Waddle design was basically unsuitable here, leading to its eventual demise.